Standard Notes

 Standard Notes extends its encryption capabilities beyond text to include files and attachments.
 Users can upload documents, images, and videos directly into their notes.
 These assets are encrypted with the same rigor as text data before upload.
 This transforms the application into a secure cloud storage locker (similar to a secure Dropbox or Google Drive) where you can store sensitive documents like tax returns, medical records, or legal contracts, accessible only through your authenticated client.

-To protect the gateway to your encrypted data, Standard Notes supports robust Two-Factor Authentication.
+To protect the gateway to your encrypted data, Standard Notes supports solid Two-Factor Authentication.
 This adds a critical layer of security, ensuring that even if your master password is compromised (e.g., via a keylogger or social engineering), an attacker cannot access your account without the second factor.
 Given that Standard Notes often houses a user's most sensitive life data, this feature is essential for maintaining the integrity of the security model.

 A journalist working on investigative pieces often handles sensitive information and protects confidential sources.
 Using Standard Notes on a MacBook Air, they draft articles using the Markdown editor.
 They rely on the peace of mind that comes from knowing their drafts are E2EE encrypted; if their laptop is seized or their cloud account hacked, the data is unreadable.
 They use the 'Token' feature to generate 2FA codes for other secure accounts, consolidating their security toolkit.
 The ability to lock the app with a local passcode adds an extra layer of defense during field work in hostile environments.

 A developer who switches between a customized Linux desktop at home and a MacBook Pro at work uses Standard Notes as their persistent code snippet library.
-They utilize the 'Code' editor which supports syntax highlighting for Python, JavaScript, and Rust.
+They use the 'Code' editor which supports syntax highlighting for Python, JavaScript, and Rust.
 They store API keys, environment configuration notes, and complex algorithm snippets.
 The cross-platform nature is non-negotiable for them.
 They also self-host their Standard Notes server on a private VPS to ensure they have total ownership of their intellectual property and to integrate with their personal backup scripts.

 A graduate student managing a thesis uses Standard Notes to organize vast amounts of research.
 They create a folder hierarchy (using tags) for different chapters.
 They use the 'Spreadsheet' editor to track citations and data points, and the 'Super' editor for drafting chapters with rich formatting.
 The 'Note History' feature saves them from disaster when they accidentally overwrite a paragraph.
 They attach PDFs of research papers directly to their notes, keeping source material and analysis in one secure, encrypted context that is accessible from their iPad during lectures.